Reference

 me,teams, channels, invitations, Amazon & Shopify account-connect (OAuth). - Chat —

-/pulsy/action-chats(the live SSE surface);/pulsy/chats(legacy PSM); chatrooms, presets, favorites. - Reports — weekly, custom AI reports, complex reports, templates/schedules.
+/pulsy/action-chats(the live SSE surface);/pulsy/chats(legacy PSM); chatrooms, presets, favorites, proactive events. - Reports — weekly, custom AI reports, complex reports, templates/schedules, comments and locale helpers.

-- Agent / campaigns — agent-campaigns, optimize-cycle, diagnose-runs, action-requests/apply, AMC.
+- Agent / campaigns — agent-campaigns, optimize-cycle, diagnose-runs, action-requests/apply, Persona Builder, Reach Planning, and AMC.

-- Home / inbox / notifications / support.
+- Home / support / channels / memory.

-X-API-Key). - Crawling, vendor-sale-report, admin/events/Auth0 webhook, Prefect dashboard, MCP mounts — internal/ops surfaces.
+- Crawling, vendor-sale-report, admin/events/Auth0 webhook, Prefect dashboard, profile/channel reconciliation, and MCP mounts — internal/ops surfaces.

 The per-endpoint reference